Last Updated: September 2020

 When we are providing you with a product or service your personal data is held under the basis of contract.
 We will only ask for the information we need and will only use it for administration and provision of the product or service.

-To develop what we offer to guests and as educational experiences, we use data for analysis, including customer comments and feedback.
+To develop what we offer to visitors and as educational experiences, we use data for analysis, including customer comments and feedback.
 The basis for this is legitimate interest.
 Whenever possible, data is anonymised for these purposes.

 The lawful basis of CCTV monitoring includes the safety of those on site, emergency situations, prevention of crime, prevention of employee misconduct and ensuring compliance with health and safety procedures.